Diego Coelho

-Diego Martín Coelho Díaz (born 28 January 1995) is an Uruguayan footballer who plays as a striker for Chilean club Cobresal.
+Diego Martín Coelho Díaz (born 28 January 1995) is an Uruguayan footballer who plays as a striker for Chilean club Audax Italiano.

 Club career

 A product of both Nacional and Fénix, Coelho made his professional debut with the first in a 0–0 draw against River Plate from Montevideo on 29 March 2017.

 After playing on loan for Boston River in 2018 and 2019, he signed with Defensor Sporting in 2020.

 In 2021, he played for Cerro in the Uruguayan Segunda División and became the top goalscorer of the season with eleven goals.

-In 2022, he moved to Chile and signed with Curicó Unido in the top division.
+In 2022, Coelho moved to Chile and signed with Curicó Unido in the top division.
 In 2024, he switched to Cobresal.
+He left them at the end of 2025.

+On 26 December 2025, Coelho signed with Audax Italiano.

 Personal life

 He is the son of the former Uruguay international footballer Fabián Coelho.